Giraray/post-process-fx/readme.md

 - Add onWindowResize handler.
 - re-evalute RenderDescriptor.
 - CRT filter sometimes has weird artefacts on ImgTextures.
 Have no idea why
+- config should not be initialized before a shader is applied.
+Currently it is created whenever a shader object is instantiatied

 things that would be nice to have:
 - Mouse-interactive fluid simulation texture